1. Your personal data – what is it?

 2. Who are we?

-The Filling Station Trust is the data controller (contact details below).
-This means it decides how your personal data is processed and for what purposes.
+The Filling Station Trust is the data controller (contact details below), which means it decides how your personal data is processed and for what purposes.
 The Filling Station Trust is a registered charity in the United Kingdom (charity number 1131753).
 It is registered with the Fundraising Regulators and is a member of the Evangelical Alliance.

 3. How do we process your personal data?